thoomkuzhymatthew/EPL_arb_betting/reflections/thoomkuzhymatthew.md

 The 2nd problem I faced was that the data in the file was too large to be pushed to github so I had to resplit the collected data into smaller files.
 So I wrote a function (def split_JSON_By_month) which splits the data for matches collected by month.
 These monthly files do not exceed the 30MB limit so could be pushed to github.

-This meant a change in the folder structure for the directory was crucial so that all of these new JSON's could be stored clearly, so a new folder was created within data/raw called grouped events.
+This meant a change in the folder structure for the directory was crucial so that all of these new JSON's could be stored clearly, a new folder was created within data/raw called grouped events.
 This was a technical decision I influenced.

 Evidence can be seen through commits to pull requests 11,13,14,15 and 16.
 Which were directed at resolving issue #3